Martin Skrtel is regarded as one of the best centre-backs in Europe.

 When Carragher reclaimed his place for the final months before his retirement, it was Skrtel who dropped to the bench.
 In response, though, the international captain fought back and was reinstated three games into the new season.

 As injuries mounted up around him, the No.37 was a constant presence in Brendan Rodgers' defence; plus, at the other end of the field, he notched twice in one match for the first time as Arsenal were thrashed 5-1 in February 2014.

-Since the retirement of Carragher and the departure of Daniel Agger, Skrtel has become Liverpool's senior defensive man, showing impressive leadership qualities as he’s martialled a new look back line.
+Since the retirement of Carragher and the departure of Agger, Skrtel has become Liverpool's senior defensive man, showing impressive leadership qualities as he's marshalled a new-look backline.

-His importance to Brendan Rodgers was highlighted when, in the absence of Steven Gerrard and Jordan Henderson, he was handed the captain’s armband for the Champions' League tie with Real Madrid.
+His importance to Rodgers was highlighted when, in the absence of Steven Gerrard and Jordan Henderson, he was handed the captain's armband for the Champions League tie with Real Madrid.

 And Skrtel moved to prolong his stay with the Reds even further by putting pen to paper on a new contract extension ahead of the 2015-16 campaign.